 It isn’t all butterflies and rainbows living in your truck in the desert.

-The beauty about living out of your vehicle on the road is the fact that you don’t really need to be concerned with paying for lodging.
+The beauty of living out of your vehicle on the road is the fact that you don’t really need to be concerned with paying for lodging.

-In the western half of the US you can quite readily find free camping in most any area where an outdoorsy climber or hiker would be heading.
+It is quite easy actually to find tons of free camping in the USA, in almost any area where an outdoorsy climber or hiker would be heading.

-FreeCampsites.net was one of the best go to resources that I used while on the trip.
+FreeCampsites.net is one of the best go-to resources that I use while road tripping.

-I would also on occasion camp in Wal-Mart parking lots while between areas or tribal casino are another really, really awesome option.
-Or would even stealth camp at times in places or areas where it wasn’t necessarily permitted to do so:
+I would also on occasion camp in Wal-Mart parking lots while between areas or tribal casino are another really, really awesome option for free casino camping.
+Or would even stealth camp at times in places or areas where it wasn’t necessarily permitted to do so.

 There was no way I was going to pay $40 per night to camp along the Californian coast, so I’d park in residential areas with curbside parking and discreetly tuck in for the night–after getting ready for bed elsewhere.

 Or I would find an auto repair place and park my truck alongside the other cars needing to be fixed and be sure to leave early in the morning.

-In other instances, like in the middle of Portland, I would just park in the lot of some business that had 24-hour service… A grocery store, a Denny’s, or something of that nature.
+In other instances, like in the middle of Portland, I would just park in the parking lot of some business that had 24-hour service… A grocery store, a Denny’s, or something of that nature.

 I almost never paid to camp–I can probably count the number of times on my hand(s).